Documenting service assets

 This should include:

-- Asset description – a list of database fields or a summary of what the asset does
+- description: a list of database fields or a summary of what the asset does

-- Asset type – such as data, software or hardware
+- category: such as data, software or hardware

-- Lifecycle stage(s) – whether the asset is related to the input, processing, transmission or storage of information
+- life cycle stage: whether the asset is related to the input, processing, transmission or storage of information

 Example data asset entry

-- Description: Data fields including; company name, company address, business case, bank account information.
+- Description: Company name, company address, business case, bank account information

 Example infrastructure asset entry